 Their desire to achieve their goals doesn’t come from a place of insecurity; assertive communicators have high self-esteem.
 They don’t need to prove themselves or retaliate against someone for a perceived slight; they simply want to find the best solution that works for everyone.
 The assertive style is most effective because team members will feel accepted, not intimidated, and free to express their ideas openly.

 The assertive communication style is key to being a successful manager and leader.
 Assertive managers foster a work environment that’s built on trust and open communication, and team members will be inspired by their confidence, enthusiasm, and authenticity.
 It’s these qualities that make a manager a transformational leader as opposed to a transactional leader.

-📚 Learn about the difference between transactional leadership and transformational leadership in our article Transformational Leadership: How to Inspire Innovation.
+📌 Learn about the difference between transactional leadership and transformational leadership →

 While assertive communication comes naturally to some, anyone can learn to communicate assertively.
 If confidence isn’t your strong suit, fake it.
 Confident people aren’t always right, and they don’t always have the perfect solution; they just don’t let one bad idea or failure define them.
 Your ideas and opinions have value, so have faith in them.
 Instead of saying, “I could do that,” say, “I will do that.”